avikbag/MachineLearning/Assignment2/Submission/Script/README.txt

+Be sure to add -XY argument while using ssh to get into tux.
+Matplotlib requires that there is X-window support.

-To run the script, simply use the following command,
+To run the script, simply use the following command, ./main.py

-  ./main.py

 This script uses the KMEAN.py script, that contains all the computational information for the k-mean calculations.
 Dataset of diabetes.csv is provided.